‘‘I subscribed after hearing this on radio 2, received the first copy for my daughter a couple of days ago, she loves

 We don’t like to brag but…

 Over the years we have won numerous awards and accolades, including Niche Newspaper of the Year Award (2012 and 2023), Best National Newspaper at the Plain English Campaign Media Awards (2011), Best National Weekly Newspaper of the Year (2012).

-With everything we do here at First News (both in the UK and with our newly launched International edition of the paper), our aim is to open up children’s eyes to the world.
+With everything we do here at First News, our aim is to open up children’s eyes to the world.
 We aim to ensure they understand the issues facing them and the news shaping the world they live in.

 We want all children to be informed, to have a voice and be heard.